NFPs Ignore Census Data at their Peril

 Are we really living in a post truth, fact free society?

-No. Even although Fake News! has been playing out across the globe for close to twelve months now.
-Even although a post-truth narrative threatens media, politics and science.
+No. Even though Fake News! has been playing out across the globe for close to twelve months now... even though a post-truth narrative threatens media, politics and science.

 WHY IT’S URGENT FOR NFPs TO ACCESS RELIABLE DATA

 JBWere’s 2016 Cause Report paints a disturbing picture for not for profits.
 Australia is currently experiencing NFP saturation, with the highest ratio of NFPs to Australians on record (1:422).
 The research also reveals that a whopping 92% of NFP assets and income is controlled by a mere 8% of organisations.
 At the same time, the NAB Charitable Giving Index shows that the rate of charitable giving by Australians fell in the 12 months to August 2016.
 With a resilient national economy, this would appear to have more to do with changing attitudes than uncertain times.

 Only those NFPs that are prepared to track trends and ask themselves how external and internal patterns of behaviour might influence their future are able to safeguard their future.
 NFPs that ask, ‘How can we interpret data in practical ways?’ ultimately respond more appropriately to the marketplace.

 2016 CENSUS DATA REVEALS THE CHANGING FACE OF AUSTRALIA